Nevada Court Records

 The NDOC also provides public access to inmate records online via the inmate search portal.
 This portal may be searched with either the offender ID or the first and last names.
 However, the search results provided cannot be used for official purposes.
 Interested persons may follow the steps listed above to obtain official copies.

-For inmate records of persons in county jail, contact the Jail Administrator or the County Sheriff in the county or city jail.
-For example, requestors may obtain inmate records of persons held up at the Washoe County Jail by contacting the County Sheriff office at:
+For inmate records of persons in county jails, contact the Jail Administrator or the County Sheriff in the county or city jail.
+For example, requestors may obtain inmate records of persons held up at the Washoe County Jail by contacting the County Sheriff's office at:

 911 Parr Blvd